Graduate Program Admission

 - All students to whom we offer admission as PhD students are considered for financial assistance.
 Departmental funding includes tuition, fees, and a stipend.

-- Again, while the department offers the MA degree, it does not fund, fully or in part, the terminal MA degree.
+- The department does not fund, fully or in part, students pursuing the terminal MA degree.

 SUBFIELDS – On the application, after entering Political Science as the “Proposed Department,” you will be offered a menu of subfields in the "Special Field" area.
 There are six subfields within political science: